-- Needs assistance to keep up with peers due to poor speed and endurance; - Has limited wheelchair skills; - Needs assistance to safely transfer; or - Needs assistance walking safely in the school and/or community-based instructional sites.
+- Needs assistance to keep up with peers due to poor speed and endurance; - Has limited wheelchair skills; - Needs assistance to safely transfer; or - Needs assistance walking safely within the educational environment.

 C. Gross Motor Activities and Routines

 The student needs assistance participating in age-appropriate motor activities and routines, such as: